 The learning atmosphere in the URSP community impresses Jackin.
 ‘Most of my classmates are diligent.
 We love to spend extra time on research in order to perfect our assignments and, of course, the result is worth our effort!’
 The joy of applying knowledge and seeing results in challenging group research assignments is beyond description.
 He added, ‘We share learning resources, and always engage in fruitful discussions on academic and non-academic matters.
 I also enjoy the time observing some overseas cities with my field trippers.
 This is one of the most unforgettable moments in my university life.’

-To better prepare for further studies, second-year students need to declare their concentration out of three specialized streams:
+To better prepare for further studies, students may choose to declare their concentration out of four specialized streams at the end of their second year of studies

 - Urban Planning and Design